A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

 \subsubsection{Evaluating performance in a simulated clinical scenario using a virtual clinical trial (VCT)}

 VCTs are an emerging evaluation paradigm that provides the ability to rigorously and objectively evaluate the performance of new imaging technology in simulated clinical scenarios that model patient population variability~\cite{abadi2020virtual}.
-In our VCT, we simulated 50 Digital 3D male patients with different anatomies using the XCAT phantom.
+In our VCT, we simulated 50 digital 3D male patients with different anatomies using the XCAT phantom.
 As in Segars~\cite{RN45}, the heights and weights of the 50 patients were sampled from a Gaussian distribution with the mean equal to the height and weight of a $50^{th}$ percentile male US adult and a 10\% standard deviation.
 Next, based on clinically derived parameters~\cite{RN65}, the lesion diameter was sampled from a Gaussian distribution with a mean of 33.75~mm and a standard deviation of 12.64~mm.
-Next, as described above, the activity uptake in the four VOIs were sampled from a normal distribution with a clinically derived uptake ratio of 2:5:25:20 in the background, bone, gut, and lesion regions.
-We evaluated the accuracy and precision of the regional uptake estimates yielded by the LC-QSPECT method across all these regions for this clinically realistic patient population.
+Next, as described above, the activity uptake in the four VOIs were sampled from a normal distribution with a clinically derived mean uptake ratio of 2:5:25:20 in the background, bone, gut, and lesion regions.
+Projection data corresponding to these patients were generated as described in Sec.~\ref{sec:design_simu}.
+The LC-QSPECT, OSEM, and GTM-based methods were applied to these data, thus comparing the performance of these methods for this realistic population.
+We evaluated the accuracy and overall error of the regional uptake estimates yielded by the LC-QSPECT method across all these regions for this clinically realistic patient population.